John Q. A. Brackett

 John Quincy Adams Brackett (June 8, 1842 – April 6, 1918) was an American lawyer and politician from Massachusetts.
-A Republican and temperance advocate, he served one term as the 36th Governor of Massachusetts, from 1890 to 1891.
+A Republican and temperance advocate, he served one term as the 36th governor of Massachusetts, from 1890 to 1891.
 Born in New Hampshire and educated at Harvard, he practiced law in Boston before entering politics.

-In the Massachusetts House of Representatives, Brackett rose to become Speaker in 1885, and was elected Lieutenant Governor of Massachusetts under Governor Oliver Ames.
+In the Massachusetts House of Representatives, Brackett rose to become Speaker in 1885, and was elected the 34th lieutenant governor of Massachusetts under Governor Oliver Ames.
 He succeeded Ames, but his bid for reelection in 1891 was ended by strict enforcement of restrictive liquor laws, and by the negative economic effects on the state of the McKinley Tariff.
 He was a delegate to the Massachusetts Constitutional Convention of 1917–1918, but died before it ended.

 Early years

 John Quincy Adams Brackett was born on June 8, 1842, in Bradford, New Hampshire to Ambrose S. Brackett, a shoemaker and farmer, and Nancy (Brown) Brackett.
 He attended Colby Academy in nearby New London before entering Harvard College.
 He received a bachelor's from Harvard in 1865, where he was class orator, and graduated from Harvard Law School in 1868.
 He then opened a law practice in Boston, first as a sole practitioner, and then in partnership with Levi C. Wade.
 He held the post of Judge Advocate of the Massachusetts Militia's First Brigade from 1874 to 1876.
 He married Angie Moore Peck of Arlington, Massachusetts on June 20, 1878; they had four children.